nuremics/nuremics-labs/README.md

 ▶️ [Watch video](https://youtu.be/HyUkWXGqEIM)

 When first run, a **NUREMICS App** creates a local workspace on your system, where you configure studies, set input data, and collect results.
-In this tutorial, instead of setting up from scratch, you'll start with a preconfigured folder to reproduce the `Study_Shape` and `Study_Velocity` studies.
+In this tutorial, instead of setting up from scratch, you'll start with a preconfigured workspace to reproduce the `Study_Shape` and `Study_Velocity` studies.

 Follow these steps: